How Do Accidents With Parked 18-Wheelers Work?

-To put it in simple terms, the only way a parked or stopped 18-wheeler can be considered liable (or partially liable) for an accident is if they’ve negligently parked and that was a contributing factor in the accident.
+To put it in simple terms, the only way a parked or stopped 18-wheeler can be considered liable (or partially liable) for an accident is if they've negligently parked and that was a contributing factor in the accident.
 So how do you know if an 18-wheeler parked or stopped in a negligent fashion?
-Here’s an example: A semi-truck pulls over onto the shoulder of a highway, but the trailer is still jutting out into traffic.
-If another car crashed into the trailer, then it’s likely the semi-truck driver would be found at least partially liable for the accident, since it was parked in a dangerous manner that clearly contributed to an accident.
-However, the key term is “contribute,” because there are some situations where an 18-wheeler can be illegally parked, but not contribute to an accident.
+Here's an example: A semi-truck pulls over onto the shoulder of a highway, but the trailer is still jutting out into traffic.
+If another car crashed into the trailer, then it's likely that the semi-truck driver would be found at least partially liable for the accident, since his vehicle was parked in an inherently dangerous manner that clearly contributed to an accident.
+However, the key term is contribute, because there are some situations where an 18-wheeler can be illegally parked, but not contribute to an accident.

-For example, if an 18-wheeler truck was parked in a “compact car only” spot, that’s clearly illegal, but it’s not really causing any accidents in the same way as our previous example.
+For example, if an 18-wheeler truck was parked in a "compact car only" spot, that's clearly illegal, but doesn't create an obviously dangerous situation the way our previous example did.